sylikc/jpegview/current/readme.txt

 - New INI file settings:
   DefaultGUIFont=fontName fontSize [bold]
   FileNameFont=fontName fontSize [bold]
-  Enables to change the GUI font, its size and if a bold font shall be used
+  Enables to change the GUI font, its size and weight

 [1.0.30]
 Bugs fixed: